20-Jun Morning Session

 Research Institute of Physics, Southern Federal University, Russia

-The critical points on the E-T and x-T phase diagrams of multicomponent solid solutions based on relaxor ferroelectrics
+The critical points on the E-T and x-T phase diagrams of multicomponent

 10:45-11:00